cysouw/diathesis/text/c03_summaryDia.md

 ### *Benefaktivdativ* {#sec:summary-benefaktivdativ}

 The ~~Benefaktivdativ~~ (full discussion in [@sec:prepositions-benefactive-dative]) is a dative that alternates with a *für* prepositional phrase describing the benefactor of an action.
 For example with the verb *kochen* 'to cook' the beneficiary of the cooking can be expressed with a *für* prepositional phrase [@next a] or with a dative [@next b].
 Not all beneficiary *für* phrases can be turned into a dative.
 The *Benefaktivdativ* is only attested with transitive verbs.
-With intransitives like *arbeiten* 'to work' a *für* beneficiary is possible [@next c], but a benfactor dative is not [@next d].
+With intransitives like *arbeiten* 'to work' a *für* beneficiary is possible [@next c], but a benefactor dative is not [@next d].

 ::: ex
 a.
 Ich koche eine Suppe für dich.